Der kleine Vampir – Neue Abenteuer: Episodes

 The International Vampire Party takes place in an abandoned factory not so far from the windmill.
 Anton, dressed up as a vampire, joins with Rüdiger and Anna.
 He is introduced as Uwe der Unerschrockene.
-Anton is wondered when he finds out his parents are also at the party.
-However, they think to be supporting actors for a vampire movie.
+Anton is wondered when he finds out his parents are also at the party, but they think to be supporting actors for a vampire movie.
 That's why Rüdiger introduces them as being members of the "Skorpio-clan", a fearful vampire clan.
 This will prevent them to stay unaffected.
 During the climax of the party, Anton gets the highest honor title and will be the new owner of the ruby.
-This is a huge problem: Anton and his parents must organize the next International Vampire Party which will only take place after 130 years.
+This presents a problem, as Anton and his parents must organize the next International Vampire Party which will only take place after 130 years.
 Anton makes up he just became a vampire and should not be considered to get the title already.
 Anton's mother leaves the party to get a breath of air.
 She is overpowered by Stöbermann who wants to destroy her.
 Luckily, Helga can remove her fake vampire teeth to show she is human.
 A disordered Stöbermann slinks of.
 Next day, the family Bohnsack travels back homewards and take Rüdiger's coffin with them.
 Helga and Robert think the coffin is a prop used to make the movie.